irmen/Pyro5/docs/source/servercode.rst

 Unregistering objects
 ---------------------
-When you no longer want to publish an object, you need to unregister it from the daemon:
+When you no longer want to publish an object, you need to unregister it from the daemon (unless it was registered with ``weak=True`` when it will be unregistered automatically when garbage-collected):

 .. method:: Daemon.unregister(objectOrId)